Rams make a rare first-round NFL draft pick, taking Florida State defensive end Jared Verse 19th - KESQ

 Associated Press

+“Filling up his role, that’s a hard role to fill,” Verse said on a video call from Phoenix, where he was watching the draft with family and friends.
+“That’s big shoes to fill.
+That’s an out-of-this-world player.
+That’s a once-in-a-lifetime, Hall of Famer, future Hall of Famer.

+“That’s one of the best players to ever live.
+But to be able to be in the position where they expect me to be able to come in there and be able to fill that role, that’s something I’m ready for.”

-Verse had two productive seasons for the Seminoles, finishing with 13 sacks and 21 tackles for loss in 25 games, after starting his career at FCS-level Albany.
+Verse had two productive seasons for the Seminoles, finishing with 18 sacks and 29 1/2 tackles for loss in 25 games.
+He was a second-team All-American last season after choosing to return for his junior campaign, helping Florida State win its first Atlantic Coast Conference title since 2014.

+“Might have gone about where he went tonight last year, but he decided to stay,” Rams general manager Les Snead said.
+“He’s one of those guys that you just want to watch another game on because you can tell he cares about football.
+He has fun playing football.
+And, oh by the way, he’s pretty disruptive, violent.”

+The 23-year-old Verse started his career at FCS-level Albany, where he worked delivery jobs to help finance his education.

+His coach playing for the Great Danes was Greg Gattuso, who was Donald’s position coach at Pittsburgh.
+Verse got to ask Donald about rushing the passer during a video call during the COVID-19 pandemic, something that helped set the stage for Verse’s outstanding college career.

+“I asked him a couple questions that actually helped me elevate my game,” Verse said.
+“He said you don’t need a huge arsenal of moves.
+If you have a couple of good moves and execute them to the highest level of your ability, you will destroy everyone.”

-Verse joins a Rams defensive front that no longer has Aaron Donald, who retired in March.
-Donald, a three-time AP Defensive Player of the Year and eight-time first-team All-Pro, had been the centerpiece of the Rams’ defense since their return to Los Angeles in 2016.
+Donald retired in March.
+The three-time AP Defensive Player of the Year and eight-time first-team All-Pro had been the centerpiece of the Rams’ defense since their return to Los Angeles in 2016.

+The Rams started the process of overhauling their defensive front last year, taking outside linebacker Byron Young and defensive tackle Kobie Turner in the third round.
+Young and Turner combined for 17 sacks and 16 tackles for loss as rookies, and Turner finished third in defensive rookie of the year voting.
+But the pair benefited from the presence of Donald, who had eight sacks and 16 tackles for loss in his 10th and final season.

+Verse, who is 6-foot-3 and 254 pounds, is confident the energy and emotion he will bring can help offset the absence of Donald.

 Verse was the Rams’ first first-round pick since the team traded up to select quarterback Jared Goff first overall in 2016.
 Sean McVay became Los Angeles’ coach the following year.